cdennig/azure-chaos-engineering/README.md

 ## Simulate User Load

-To simulate users hitting the application, you can use the Azure Load Testing service.
-Included in this repo, you can find a JMeter file that can be used in the Azure Load Testing service.
-Simply adjust the BASE_URL parameter for the application endpoint (you will get the value after the terraform script has finished, something like `20-34-132-155.nip.io`).
+To simulate users using the application, you can leverage the Azure Load Testing service.
+Included in this repo, you can find a JMeter file (folder `jmeter`) that can be used in the Azure Load Testing service.
+Simply create a test, upload the JMeter file and adjust the BASE_URL parameter for the application endpoint (you will get the value after the terraform script has finished, something like `20-34-132-155.nip.io`).

 ## Known Issues

 Azure Chaos Studio experiments and targets aren't supported in terraform yet.
 The corresponding resources are created via an inline ARM template, see the script in module `chaos`.
-Tearing down the environment sometimes doesn't fully work, so it could be that you need to clean-up resources manually.
+Tearing down the environment sometimes doesn't fully work, so it could be that you need to clean-up resources manually (welcome to terraform 😘).